Pacomatic1/pacomatic1.github.io/docs/pages/ramblings/README.txt

 post.md is a modified version of markdown.
 We parse it through marked, so it carries all the quirks of that.
 This also means unsanitized HTML, so go wild if you want to.
-All hyperlinks prepended with an exclamation mark will open in a new tab.
+All hyperlinks appeneded with an exclamation mark will open in a new tab.
 There is now the <wavy> tag.
 I'll get there soon~